uo294319/MyNotes/UNIOVI/3S2_SysInfo/data/scrum.md

 - Selection is based on priority and team capabilities.
 - Selected User Stories are broken down into several Sprint Tasks
 ## Scrum process
+1. Kick-off meeting
+2. Sprint Planning Meetings (2 meetings in one day)
+	1. Meeting 1.
+Requirements
+		1. PO+Team decides what is to be done assisted by the scrum master.
+		2. Highest priority items are reviewed, discussed and
+3. Sprint Execution
-1. Product Backlog Refinement
+	1.
+	2. Backlog grooming
 		1. Process of reviewing and updating the product backlog
 		2. PO collaborates with team to:
 			1. Clarify requirements.
 			2. Split large (epic) stories into smaller items.
-		3. Add estimates and priorities.
+			3. Add or modify estimates and priorities.
-	3. The first one of the project is called Kick-off meeting
-2. Sprint Execution
-	1. Sprint Planning Meeting
-3.
+4.